arnaudlequen/PDDLIsomorphismFinder/README.md

 Script `general_nocp.sh` works in a similar way, but will not use the constraint-propagation step.

+# Visualize results
+In order to visualize results, two Python scripts can be found in folder Results.

+`make_graphs.py domain` generates graphs for a specific domain, given by the folder's name.

+`make_overview.py` generates a summary of the results on all domains found in the Results folder.

 # Supports
 PDDL planning problems with propositional preconditions and effects